 Jim never drinks coffee at home.

 A paraphrased line from the 1980 comedy Airplane!, which was itself a nearly note-for-note remake of Zero Hour!, a 1957 film.
-The line itself is a reference to a series of commercials for Folgers coffee that aired in the 1960s and '70s.
-They dealt with insecure wives who didn't understand why their husbands wanted a second cup of coffee at a neighbor's house, but never at home.
+The line itself is a reference to a series of commercials for Yuban coffee that aired in the 1970s, which dealt with insecure wives who didn’t understand why their husbands wanted a second cup of coffee at a neighbor’s house, but never at home.

 Nobody loves me.
 Everybody hates me.
 I think I’ll go eat worms.